mesosphere/dcos-docs-site/pages/1.11/installing/evaluation/cloud-installation/azure/index.md

 ### Caveats

-Some caveats around SSH access:
+Some caveats about SSH access:

 - For connections to `http://localhost:8000` to work, the SSH command must be run on your local machine, and not inside a Virtual Machine.
 - In the example above, port `8000` is assumed to be available on your local machine.
 - The SSH commands shown only work on Mac or Linux.
-For Windows use [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) with a similar port-forwarding configuration, see also [How to Use SSH with Windows on Azure](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-ssh-from-windows/).
+For Windows, use [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) with a similar port-forwarding configuration, see also [How to Use SSH with Windows on Azure](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-ssh-from-windows/).
 - If you want to learn more about SSH key generation check out this [GitHub tutorial](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).

-The DC/OS UI will not show the correct IP address or CLI install commands when connected by using an SSH tunnel.
+The DC/OS UI will not show the correct IP address or CLI install commands when connected by an SSH tunnel.

 ## Run DC/OS CLI